Hiyashi Chuka is a Japanese ramen salad that is perfect to eat when it’s too hot to cook or you need a meal that is easy to prep ahead and serve.

 I buy fresh ramen from our local Japanese market rather than use instant ramen but that is not as convenient as pulling a package of noodles from my pantry.
 I have used Hakubaku’s organic dried noodles for many years and their noodles have the most incredible flavor and texture.

-• Somen is a thin wheat based noodle, similar to capellini.
+- Somen is a thin wheat based noodle, similar to capellini, and I like it the best for this recipe.

-• Udon (affiliate) is a thicker and wider wheat based noodle, similar to linguine.
+- Udon is a thicker and wider wheat based noodle, similar to linguine.
 Their udon is different from fresh udon, which is thicker.

-• Ramen (affiliate) is a wheat based noodle, not as chewy as fresh ramen, and more nutritious than instant ramen.
+- Ramen is a wheat based noodle, not as chewy as fresh ramen, and more nutritious than instant ramen.

 All are delicious.
 According to Hakubaku’s FAQ, their organic dry noodle products are made on shared lines with wheat, egg, soy, and buckwheat.
 If you can’t find Hakubaku products, look for similar products distributed by Wel-Pac in the Asian section of conventional supermarkets.
 They’re good and have the same shared lines (wheat, egg, soy, and buckwheat).